musevlt/musered/docs/tutorial.rst

 ^^^^^^^^^^^^

 Processing the calibrations is done with the ``musered process-calib`` command.
-The different steps can be run for a given night or for all nights, and the ``--skip`` parameter allows to avoid reprocessing the nights that have already been processed.
+The different steps can be run for a given night or for all nights.
+By default the calibrations that have already been processed are not reprocessed, but this can be forced with the ``--force`` flag.

 The currently available steps and the related command-line options are: